mattva01/schooltool/README.txt

 Translation
 -----------

+Translation templates live in src/schooltool/locales/*.pot, they are the translatable strings extracted from the source.
+Translation templates are used to update other translations and create new ones.
+You can generate them via this command:

+  $ make extract-translations

 Translation files live in src/schooltool/locales.
-There is a directory for each language that contains a subdirectory called LC_MESSAGES that contains two files: schooltool.po and schooltool.mo.
+There is a directory for each language that contains a subdirectory called LC_MESSAGES that contains the .po files and the compiled .mo files.
+The .mo files must be present if schooltool is to use them and are built by the command:

+  $ make update-translations

+XXX: At present there is no easy way of compiling .mo files in the
+     tarball and the _source_ tarball does not contain them.

-To start a new translation, create a language directory and LC_MESSAGES and use src/schooltool/translation/schooltool.pot as a template.
-Generate schooltool.mo with msgfmt (or by calling make update-translations).
+To start a new translation, create a language directory and LC_MESSAGES and use src/schooltool/locales/*.pot as a templates (copy them to the new directory and rename them as .po).
+Generate .mo files with msgfmt (or by calling make update-translations).

-When you change the translatable strings in the source code or page templates, be sure to run

-  make extract-translations

 Virtual hosting